 - Adapted Physical Education (APE)

-- On-site Student Counseling and Guidance Services (Mental Health Services)
+- On-side Student Counseling and Guidance Services (Mental Health Services)

 - Language and Speech Services (LAS)